VerveWireless/Verve-Android-SDK/README.md

 Dependencies
 ------------------------------
 ```
-implementation 'com.google.android.gms:play-services-ads:
+implementation 'com.google.android.gms:play-services-ads:'
 ```

 Implementing the Verve Ad SDK
 ------------------------------
 ### Rewarded Video Ads
 The class in which you would like to display rewarded video ads will need to implement the IVerveAPIListener interface.
-The methods that the class will implement provides the Activity with information regarding the SDK's ad state.
+The methods the class will implement provide the Activity with information regarding the SDK's ad state.

 #### Initialization
-To request a rewarded video ad, you will need to create an of `RewardedVideoAd` object:
+To request a rewarded video ad, you will need to create a `RewardedVideoAd` object:
 ```
 RewardedVideoAd rewardedVideoAd = new RewardedVideoAd(context, APP_ID, this)
 // 'this' refers to class that is implementing IVerveAPIListener